History of equity and trusts: Wills of Land

 By 1502, Frowyk CJ remarked that most English land was held subject to a use.
 The reason for this was that it enabled landowners to circumvent the Common Law's strict rules of succession.
 Under these rules land was not devisable by will but was instead always inherited by the heir-at-law.
-Uses, however, allowed for creative solutions.
-Eg, those excluded by the rules, such as younger sons, daughters, illegitimate children could be provided for.
+Uses, however, allowed for creative solutions e.g. those excluded by the rules, such as younger sons, daughters, illegitimate children could be provided for.
 Likewise, the provisions for widows could be enlarged and charities could be gifted to as well as debts paid off from land.
 This was achieved by a dying testator conveying land to feoffees, which could be friends, legal advisers or other local gentry, to the use of executing his will.

-Indeed, this practice of conveying to feoffees became so common that not only was it done shortly before death, but it could be done long before, during the life of the landowner, and the transfer simply to the use of the landowner.
-This still gave the landowner all the control he needed as the feoffees were obliged to execute his instruction, both while alive but also by his will, since this interest under a use came to be seen as devisable legal interest under a will.
+Indeed, this practice of conveying to feoffees became so common that not only was it done shortly before death but it could be done long before during the life of the landowner, and the transfer simply to the use of the landowner.
+This still gave the landowner all the control he needed as the feoffees were obliged to execute his instruction both while alive but also by his will, since this interest under a use came to be seen as devisable legal interest under a will.

-Purchasers of land, however, often complained that they could be burdened by uses unknown to them.
-The Chancery would, of course, consider them innocent if they were unaware of the use and had paid for the land, but this still required them to answer to a suit in Chancery, which could be cumbersome and expensive.
+Purchasers of land however, often complained that they could be burdened by uses unknown to them.
+The Chancery would, consider them innocent if they were unaware of the use and had paid for the land, but this still required them to answer to a suit in Chancery, which could be cumbersome and expensive.
 Despite attempts in the late 15th century to resolve this, this complaint remained.